List of cults of personality: Sukarno (Guided Democracy)

+Suharto (New Order)

-The New Order government created a propaganda in which Suharto is depicted as the "hero" during the 1949 General Offensive, as well as during the 30 September coup attempt and its subsequent mass killings and unrests.
+The New Order government created a propaganda in which Suharto is depicted as the "hero" during the 1949 General Offensive, as well as during the September 30 coup attempt and its subsequent mass killings and unrests.
 He was also granted the title of bapak pembangunan ("father of development") in 1983.
 Several books praising him and his works were published during his 30 years of power, such as the 6-book series of "Jejak Langkah Pak Harto" (Mr. Harto's Footsteps) by Nazaruddin Sjamsuddin (1991), "The Smiling General: President Soeharto of Indonesia" by an unknown German named Otto Gustav Roeder (1969) – who was thought to be a former Schutzstaffel member and spy stationed in Indonesia named Rudolf Oebsger-Röder – and his autobiography entitled "Pikiran, Ucapan, dan Tindakan Saya" (My Thoughts, Remarks, and Actions, 1989).

 In 1993, its central bank, Bank Indonesia, issued the first – and the then-highest valued – banknote of 50,000 rupiah.
 Its obverse pictured Suharto as the Father of Development and the slogan "25 Tahun Indonesia Membangun" (25 years of Indonesia's development), which dated back to his first term as president in 1968.

 In September 1998, four months after the Suharto's resignation, Information Minister Yunus Yosfiah – who was formerly his closest ally – declared that the Treachery of G30S/PKI film would no longer be compulsory viewing material, reasoning that it was an attempt to manipulate history and create a cult within Suharto as the protagonist.
 In addition, the aforementioned sports complex name was restored in 2001.

 In the present day, Suharto is still venerated and revered among the country's older demographic and conservative politicians.
 Furthermore, there were demands by some citizens and politicians to re-establish his policies as part of the "New Order revivalism", whom many considers beneficial.

 Iran

+Pahlavi Iran

+A personality cult was formed around the Pahlavi dynasty which ruled Iran from 1925 to 1979, and in particular around Mohammad Reza Pahlavi, who ruled the country as Shah from 1941.
+One account of Iran in 1974, during the oil crisis, states: "Every front-page of every newspaper published in Iran was required to carry a picture of members of the imperial family accompanied by their latest appearances and achievements.
+A new portrait of His Imperial Majesty appeared in public buildings and private businesses that showed the Shahanshah 'standing on what appears to be on top of the world, waving, with clouds rolling by behind him.' […] Another portrait depicted the Shah and Shahbanou resembling movie stars Jeff Chandler and Sophia Loren."
+Asadollah Alam, Mohammad Reza Pahlavi's closest confidant who served as Minister of Royal Court from 1967 to 1977, is considered to have had an instrumental role in formenting the personality cult around the Shah.